MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-troubleshoot.md

 > [!NOTE]
 >
 > If you used the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet package, turn off token validation for testing purposes.
-Open the *local.settings.json* file and add the following parameter
+Open *local.settings.json* and add the following parameter
 >
 > ```json
 > "AuthenticationEvents__BypassTokenValidation": true
 > ```
 >
-> Once you've finished testing, ensure that you turn token validation back on.
+> Once you've finished testing, ensure that you remove the parameter.

 1. In your REST API, disable the `appid` or `azp` [claim validation](custom-extension-overview.md#protect-your-rest-api).
 Check out how to [edit the function API](custom-extension-tokenissuancestart-setup.md) you created earlier.
 1. In Postman, create new HTTP request.